alankan886/SuperMemo2/README.md

 :page_facing_up: Make sure you are installing for Python 3, Python 2 is **NOT** supported.

-## Feature
+## Features
-:mega: Implements the SM-2 algorithm.
-:mega: Calculates the next review date for the task you are learning using the algorithm.
+:mega: Implements the SM-2 algorithm. <br/> :mega: Calculates the next review date for the task you are learning using the algorithm.

 ### SuperMemoTwo(quality, interval=0, repetitions=0, easiness=2.5, first_visit=False, last_review=datetime.date.today())